-The Clinical Operations Manager reports directly to the senior management team through regular meetings and on an ad hoc basis as needed, along with submitting regular reports to Qestral Board meetings.
+The facility nurse manager and clinical nurse manager provides monthly reports to the clinical operations manager.
+The clinical operations manager is responsible for clinical governance of Qestral and reports directly to the senior management team through regular meetings and on an ad hoc basis as needed along with submitting regular reports to Qestral Board meetings.